STRIDES-Codes/Enhancing-the-capacity-of-variant-effect-prediction-a-multidisciplinary-application/README.md

 ##  SWAAT - Structural Workflow for Annotating ADME Targets
 This work is to update and upgrade SWAAT.
 SWAAT is a workflow that uses structural properties of missense variants to predict the likely outcome (deleterious, benign).
+ADME genes are those involved in key facets of drug metabolism.
+Variants in these genes may result in adverse reactions, which may be related to drug safety or efficacy.
+Classifying variants in terms of protein impact (Deleterious, Neutral, Benign) could be used to help prevent adverse reactions or assist in drug safety protocols.

-There are three main areas to be addressed.
+Regarding upgrading - there are three main areas to be addressed.

 ## TASK 1 - Replace the Transvar based mapping of protein and genomic coordinates part of the workflow